thomas-zahner/website/content/posts/atlassian-experience.md

 Similar things happended in the past[^16] and I had a strong feeling that they would never fix this.
 I reported this issue with the expectation of proving my point.

-And when you have a platform where people don't expect your platform to be reliable or correct you might loose developer's trust and those deveo

 # Conclusion

+If you work on extending a platform on a daily basis, you will inevitably also have to deal with the platform itself, its APIs and documentation on a daily basis.

+This is why you expect the platform to provide useful APIs which are well-documented, stable and integrate well.
+If this is not the case your productivity as developer and team will suffer and the developer experience will decline.
+I'd even argue that a bad developer experience can cause stress and reduce the happiness of software developers.

-Working with Atlassian's platforms has often been painful.
+Working with Atlassian's platforms has often been the painful opposite.
 And as time went on, I felt it was getting worse.
 They don't seem to care about technical correctness and long-term stability.
 Their excuses were often "resource constraints", meaning understaffing.